pschwendke/SNOMpad/src/trion/analysis/README.md

 # trion-data
 This package contains tools designed to work with the TRION data.

-The acquired variables can be divided in two categories: fast-scan and slow-scan.
-Fast scan data varies at every laser shot.
-The fast-scan variables must be acquired simultaneously at every laser shot, yielding a dense table.
+The experimental variables can be divided in two categories: signals and parameters.
+Signals vary at every laser shot.
+The signals must be acquired simultaneously at every laser shot, yielding a dense table.
+The signals are the optical signals, the modulation signals and the chopper status.
+The parameters are varied imperatively by the acquisition controller.
-The fast-scan are the optical signals, the modulation signals and the chopper status.
-The slow-scan variables are varied imperatively by the acquisition controller.
 They do not vary shot-to-shot.
 The slow-scan variables are the AFM positions, pump-probe delay and interferometer position in spectroscopy mode.

-## Acquisition variables
+## Variables
-In order to structure the data, the acquisition variables must strictly follow a convention.
+The data follows the following conventions.
 The experimental setup determines the set of variables.
 This is a bijective mapping: the experimental setup can be determined from the set of acquisition variables present in a dataset.
 The possible variables are:

-### Optical signals (all V)
+### Optical signals (units: Volts)
 * `sig_A` : Optical signal A. Used for single channel detection,
 * `sig_B` : Optical signal B. Used for dual channel detection,
 * `sig_d` : Optical difference signal, for balanced detection,
 * `sig_s` : Optical sum signal, for balanced detection,

-### Modulations (V unless noted)
+### Modulations signals (units: Volts unless noted)
 * `tap_x` : Cantilever deflection signal "X", always used,
 * `tap_y` : Cantilever deflection quadrature "Y", always used,
 * `ref_x` : Reference mirror modulation signal "X", in psHet mode,
 * `ref_y` : Reference mirror modulation signal "Y", in psHet mode,
 * `chop` : Chopper status, bool, for pump-probe.

-### Positions (slow scan variables)
+### Positions (parameters)
 * `afm_x` : AFM position x (nm),
 * `afm_y` : AFM position y (nm),
 * `afm_z` : AFM position z (nm),